/arc:refactor

 Ask the user: "Which of these would you like to explore?"

-Before spawning design agents, write a user-facing explanation of the chosen candidate:
+Before spawning interface-option agents, write a user-facing explanation of the chosen candidate:

 - The constraints any new interface would need to satisfy